Skip to content

 The most common advice midwives give

-Check the latch Preventing pain and ensuring proper milk flow
+• Check the latch to prevent discomfort and ensure proper milk flow.

-Trust your body Reducing stress that can inhibit lactation
+• Trust your body to reduce stress, which can inhibit lactation.

 For nighttime feedings, our Breastfeeding pyjamas let you breastfeed comfortably without having to undress, a tip that many midwives recommend for nighttime comfort.